Convergent Thinking: Definition & Application

 Following a structured approach to problem-solving

-Following a defined approach will improve your efficiency and effectiveness.
-You’ll end up with decisions based on relevant information by evaluating all possible solutions and selecting the most viable solution.
+No matter which pathway suits your needs for convergent thinking, following a defined approach to problem-solving will improve your efficiency and effectiveness.
+You will end up with decisions based on relevant information by evaluating all possible solutions and selecting the most viable solution.
 Here are 5 steps you can take to employ convergent thinking at work:

-1. Define the problem: Clearly define the problem you’re trying to solve.
+1. Define the problem: Clearly define the problem you are trying to solve.
 Ask questions such as "what is the issue?" and "what is the root cause?" to ensure you have a clear understanding of the problem.

 2. Gather information: Gather all the relevant information related to the problem.
 This could include data, reports, feedback, or any other relevant information.